imt-mobisyst/pkg-multibot/README.md

 - **Computability :** Does the system require a lot of computing power (both on the robots and the operator) ?
 - **Ease of simulation :** How easy is it to reproduce this communication architecture in a simulation ?
 - **Ease of programming :** Does this architecture require the programmer to make a lot of configuration on each robot to allow them to communicate ?
+- **Ease of debugging :** Is it simple to check for nodes / topics on a specific robot ?

-## Architectures
+## Communication methods

-Here is the list of the different architectures we will study :
+Here is the list of the different communication methods we will study :

 ### Working